kevinmel2000/monorepo/README.md

 # Example of Go Microservice

-This is an example of Go microservice and how we use `circleci`/`drone.io` to handle multiple Go service in one repository.
+This is an example of Go microservice and how we use `circleci`/`drone.io` to handle multiple Go service in single repository.

 All critics and feedbacks is much appreciated.